Nikolina1307/Main-Analysis-Types/Customer Segmentation & RFM/README.md

 Further details on the analysis process, segmentation results, and recommendations for each customer group can be found in the following section:

 - **Analysis & Reports**: This section provides a detailed report and interactive dashboard that visualize the customer segmentation findings.
-[Go to the Analysis & Report Section](##-Analysis-&-Report)

 ### Dataset
 This analysis leverages the "rfm" dataset stored within the "turing_data_analytics" database on the Turing College BigQuery project.
 This dataset contains customer transaction data used for the RFM analysis.